KeenbeanofArk/Bowling-Game/README.md

 1. Install Unity 2021.3 LTS or newer
 2. Open Unity Hub and click "Add" to add this project folder
 3. Open the project in Unity
-4. Open the main scene from `Assets/Scenes/MainScene.unity`
+4. Create a new scene (File > New Scene) if no scene exists, or open an existing scene from `Assets/Scenes/`
+5. Set up your bowling alley by adding the required prefabs to the scene
-5. Press Play to test the game
+6. Press Play to test the game

 ## Game Controls